What is an indictment? Here’s what Donald Trump is facing

 But the Secret Service is expecting that the court appearance at the Miami courthouse will be easier to carry out, according to The Washington Post.

-The preliminary plan is that Mr Trump will fly to Florida to stay at Mar-a-Lago on Monday night.
-The court is almost 70 miles from Mr Trump’s Florida residence and the Secret Service has mentioned concerns about getting him there and back in a motorcade.
-They see Mr Trump possibly making a public address at the court as too dangerous.
-The Secret Service is set to work on possible routes through the weekend.
+Mr Trump flew to Florida to stay at his Doral resort on Monday afternoon.

-Spokesperson Anthony Guglielmi told The Post that “While operational security precludes us from going into specifics, the Secret Service will not seek any special accommodations outside of what would be required to ensure the former president’s continued safety”.
+Secret Service spokesperson Anthony Guglielmi told The Post that: “While operational security precludes us from going into specifics, the Secret Service will not seek any special accommodations outside of what would be required to ensure the former president’s continued safety”.

 “As with any site visited by a protectee, the Secret Service is in constant coordination with the necessary entities to ensure protective requirements are met.
 We have the utmost confidence in the professionalism and commitment to security shared by our law enforcement partners in Florida,” he added.